yunbooo626-coder/Yunbo-EEC-MSC/README.md

 The datasets used in this study were obtained from publicly available sources and are not included in this repository due to file size and data access considerations.

+## Software and Environment

+The code was developed and edited using Jupyter Notebook with Python 3.11.15.
+The main Python packages used in this study include Cartopy, GeoPandas, Matplotlib, netCDF4, NumPy, pandas, pymannkendall, pyrealm, Rasterio, rioxarray, scikit-learn, SciPy, seaborn, Shapely, statsmodels, and xarray.

 ## Author

 Yunbo ZHAO